 DOI: What would you have done differently if you could go back 10 years?

 AB: Honestly nothing — we’ve loved it all, the good and bad and wouldn’t change a thing.

 DOI: Entrepreneurship in any country requires certain attributes — flexibility, tenacity, innovative solutions, ability to bootstrap.
 What is the single most-needed attribute to start a hospitality business in Italy?

-DOI: Tell us about the hospitality consulting course you and Jason are hosting at your B&B in April.
+DOI: Tell us about the hospitality consulting course you and Jason are hosting at your B&B.

 So, what better way to merge our two businesses but host a No Half Measures consulting workshop at La Tavola Marche farmhouse?!
 This will be a four day crash-course covering all the basics and answering your burning questions to put you on the road to a successful start of your new life in Italy!